Q: What Is a Dependent Care FSA?

 It can also help your employees care for other eligible loved ones who aren’t physically or mentally able to take care of themselves.

-To be eligible, that person must live with your employee for at least six months of the year and be your employee’s tax dependent.
-They can also qualify if they live with your employee for at least half the year and are not your employee’s tax dependent because of one of the following reasons:
+To be eligible, that person must live with your employee for more than six months of the year and be your employee’s tax dependent.
+They can also qualify if they live with your employee for more than half the year and are not your employee’s tax dependent because of one of the following reasons:

 • They filed a joint tax return, or